English - Bachelor of Arts

 Topics in Literary Theory

-By focusing on a broad theme or topic associated with literary and cultural theory, this course encourages students to consider the way in which theoretical debates inform the practice of narrative production and study.
-In any given iteration of the course, students are exposed to a broad range of primary texts by influential theorists—e.g., Plato, Aristotle, Marx, Freud, Kristeva, Mulvey, Said, Butler, Hayles, and Žižek.
-Each iteration also functions as both an historical survey of influential theoretical texts and an introduction to theory as a tool for literary interpretation.
-The specific topic and approach is, in any given year, dependant on the expertise of the instructor.
+By focusing on a specific theme or topic associated with literary and cultural theory, this course encourages students to consider the way in which theoretical debates inform the practice of narrative production and study.
+In any given iteration of the course, students are exposed to a variety of primary texts by influential theorists—e.g., Plato, Aristotle, Marx, Freud, Kristeva, Mulvey, Said, Butler, Hayles, and Žižek.
+Each iteration functions as a focused survey of influential theoretical texts and an introduction to theory as a tool for literary interpretation; but the specific topic and approach is, in any given year, dependent on the expertise of the instructor.
 For detailed information about the current course offering, please consult the English Department.

 ENGL 398